John Doyle

 John’s passion is in the arts, education, and community building.
 He uses the creative arts to give youth the opportunity and space to explore, analyze, and express themselves, their environment, and their choices.
 John has worked as a teaching artist with:

-- Alliance Theatre, where he has created theatre-based lessons that integrate into the PreK-12 curriculum for 17 years
+- Alliance Theatre, where he has created theatre-based lessons that integrate into the PreK-12 curriculum for over 20 years

 Sample Programs: